petermefrandsen/PeterMEFrandsen/README.md

 <img src="./assets/pmef.svg" align="right" style="padding-left: 5px;" alt="pmef-logo" width="150"/>

-I am a passionate platform owner by day :sunny: and a full stack developer by night :moon:.
+I am a Chapter Lead with a strong passion for building enterprise grade systems and software.

-I have had many different roles and some would say that how I work is mostly in the category where the job-title could be *
+I have had many different roles and some would say that how I work is mostly in the category where the job-title could be 42 or *

 > The Answer to the Great Question...
 Of Life, the Universe and Everything...
 Is...
 Forty-two,' said Deep Thought, with infinite majesty and calm. <br/>
 _-Douglas Adams, The Hitchhiker's Guide to the Galaxy_